- Experience Gaudí monuments, mountaintop theme parks, and tapas in Barcelona

-- Visit the City of Arts and Sciences in Valencia, an architectural marvel
+- Discover the dazzling City of Arts and Sciences in Valencia

 |Day 2||Visit Park Güell & Sagrada Família||Barcelona|

 |Day 3||Family Tour of the Gothic Quarter, Mount Tibidabo & Theme Park||Barcelona|

 |Day 5||Explore Valencia with the Kids||Valencia|